 - Press the button on the handle and "tap" the blade on your cutting surface to engage the blade to cut.

 - When you're finished cutting, just flip the rotary cutter over and give it a quick tap to disengage the blade back into safety mode.

-If you are looking for a more affordable, but ergonomic rotary cutter, try one of THESE (same brand as the cutting mats I shared).
-These are the only rotary cutters I used prior to purchasing the quilters select one.
+If you are looking for a more affordable, but ergonomic rotary cutter, try one of these Olfa rotary cutters.
+These are the only rotary cutters I used prior to purchasing the quilters select brand.

-These are a fraction of the price, ergonomic and easy to use.
+- Fraction of the price, ergonomic, and easy to use.

 Acrylic Quilting Rulers

 Clear acrylic quilting rulers make cutting pieces and strips for quilts so simple.